Yrgarcia/EMSSG/README.md

   `pip3 install -r requirements.txt`

-In order to be able to use the TreeTagger POS-tagger, download the [tagger package](www.cis.uni-muenchen.de/~schmid/tools/TreeTagger) for your system and specify its relative path in the `config.json`.
+In order to be able to use the TreeTagger POS-tagger, download the [tagger package](www.cis.uni-muenchen.de/~schmid/tools/TreeTagger) for your system and specify its relative path in `config.json`.
 Download and unzip the [TreeTagger par file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for either Spanish, Finnish, German or Polish and place it in the corresponding folder (for Spanish: `/Preprocessing/es_en/`).

-Additionally, you need to clone, install and compile [fast_align](https://github.com/clab/fast_align) and specify its location in the `config.json`.
+Additionally, you need to clone, install and compile [fast_align](https://github.com/clab/fast_align) and specify its location in `config.json`.

 ### Configure Parameters
 Enter parameters in `config.json`: